Sun, snow, or rain, the walk still happens. Your dog needs it every day.

-Below, you’ll find out some precautions to take, as well as how to clean your dog’s paws after a walk.
+Below you will find the precautions to take before you head out, plus how to clean your dog’s paws after a walk.

 Before Going on a Walk